 Richard Charnin disputes the House Select Committee on Assassination’s views of witness death calculations in his “A closer look at the HSCA list of 21 deaths”.
 Yet due to the unknown size of the crime scene witness pool the HSCA offered their best approximation and no verifiable accounting of all those present at the crime was offered by officials or conspiracy advocates.
 Thus, all data emerges from an incomplete witness list, Charnin can only offer his best approximation as well and he does not use context regarding his list of witnesses.
 All the witnesses in the Commission investigation were not present at a crime scene, nor were directly involved in all the case elements.
 Most were not privy to the information a handful of officials possessed and many testifying were experts, consultants, legal advisers, and character witnesses.
 A majority of them had no verifiable direct associations to the assassination itself and their deaths are not suspicious and should not be included in Charnin’s calculations if contextual accuracy is the goal.

 According to Charnin’s claims, “The HSCA chose to ignore 100 to 120 highly suspicious deaths.
-In 1977, seven top FBI officials scheduled to testify at the HSCA died in a sixth month period”. i Charnin’s claim of greater than 100 unnatural deaths is seemingly inflated and inaccurate.
+In 1977, seven top FBI officials scheduled to testify at the HSCA died in a sixth month period”. i Charnin’s claim of greater than one hundred unnatural deaths is seemingly inflated and inaccurate.
 Jack Ruby’s death from cancer is not attributable to anything but his own sickness and Guy Bannister’s heart attack as well is a natural death unless otherwise proven by evidence.
 David Ferrie’s medical condition that feasibly killed him is not suspicious and Mary Sherman’s death in a fire is unnatural but little verifiable evidence supports its direct connection to the Kennedy case.